gishadev/Photon-Pushers/README.md

 ### Made with **Unity 2020.2.1f1**

 Pushers - duo versus little game, which was created on Unity with Photon Unity Networking System (v2).
-This is my second (more successfull) try in PUN 2.
+This is my second (more successful) try in PUN 2.
 Game concept is simple, but I'm pretty happy with the result.

 ## What I Learned